kugonza-fred/geometric-regressor/README.md

 ### **4.1 Correlation-Based Weights**
 - For each **input column** \(X\) and the **output** column \(T\), compute the **correlation coefficient** \(\rho_{X,T}\).
-- Define a weight \(w_X\) (initially) as the absolute value of this correlation, normalized so that all weights sum to 1 (or another convenient scale).
+- Define a weight \(w_X\) (initially) as the absolute value of this correlation, normalised so that all weights sum to 1 (or another convenient scale).

 \[
 w_X =